- 01. Some Advice Before You Start Studying the Arabic Language

 The system of Arabic writing is very different from ours.
 Even if the Arabic alphabet, with its roots in Aramaic languages, contains only 28 letters, 2 more than our own Latin alphabet, the style of writing is completely different from what we're used to in the West, and care must taken with all aspects, especially the dots above or below words which affect how it is pronounced.

-More than anything else, the biggest difference is that reading and writing are done from right to left, the opposite of English.
+More than anything else, the biggest difference is that reading and writing are done from right to left, the complete opposite of English.

 In an Arabic text or poetry, the letters are not separated from each other as they form words, similar to our own cursive handwriting (which is inspired by Arabic calligraphy), but much more complicated.
 There are no capital letters anywhere to indicate the beginning of sentences, and vowels are often elided from written Arabic: reading is thus nearly impossible for Arabic beginners.